michelle-xia/file-formatter/README.md

 # file-formatter
-Formats Microsoft Word files according to specifications
+Formats Microsoft Word files according to instructions from a PDF file

 # Purpose
 I was tired of formatting word document deliverables, so I decided to code my own automation tool to do the formatting.